Evavic44/Hashnode-blog/cl3ycsqtk00ss4snv42tk0aar.md

 2. Screenshot: A screenshot of the portfolio website homepage is added so you don't have to click the link before knowing what it looks like.
 3. Live URL: Link to visit the portfolio website.
 4. Repository Link: Link to the source file or code of the portfolio.
 This is not a mandatory field because not all portfolios will be available on GitHub or even shared by their authors.
 5. Tech Stack: The technologies used in building the project.
-Since some portfolios might have a monstrous number of technologies, this project only captures the essential or primary technologies used in building it.
+Since some portfolios might have a monstrous number of technologies, this project only captures the essential or primary technologies used in building them.

 ![Prview of the main README file](https://cdn.hashnode.com/res/hashnode/image/upload/v1653934929274/mt9c8GtZZ.png align="left")